 After completing our orientation we were free to climb any of the walls around the centre.
 The walls vary in difficulty and structure.

 The wall nearest the entrance is the easiest and both Miss 5 and her friend who was 7 managed to climb quite high up the wall during our visit.
-On each climb that managed to get that little bit more higher.
+On each climb, they managed to get that little bit higher.

 The walls at the back of the centre are also suitable for beginners but both girls struggled to get past the first few foot holes so much to Miss 5’s disappointment we ended up admitting defeat and returning to the first wall.

 In the middle of the Centre is a free climb area (bouldering) where you climb with no ropes or harness.
 The walls are not that high and there are big crash mats around the area to break your fall.
 Miss 5 and her friend found this area quite enjoyable and so did I as it gave me a break from belaying.